EconLearn

 The Third Slice of Pizza Problem

-Everyone has lived this.
-Economists call it the law of diminishing marginal utility: each additional unit of a good delivers less extra satisfaction than the one before it.
-The first hour of a video game is electric.
-Hour eight is a grind.
+This illustrates the law of diminishing marginal utility: each extra of something gives you less and less extra enjoyment than the one before.
+The first hour of a new video game is totally absorbing.
+The eighth hour feels like work.

-It also explains the downward-sloping demand curves you've seen in earlier sections.
-You'll only buy more of something if the price drops enough to justify the lower marginal utility of each additional unit.
+It also explains another way to understand why demand curves go down, as you've already seen in the supply and demand section.
+You'll only buy another one if the price drops enough to make up for the lower enjoyment you'll get from it.

 Budget Constraints: The Reality Check